pyOpenSci/software-peer-review/software-peer-review-guide/editors-guide.md

 A full editor is most often someone who has experience with the pyOpenSci open package review process.
 A full editor ideally:

-* has completed a review for *atleast* 1 package for pyOpenSci
+* has completed a review for *at least* 1 package for pyOpenSci
 * and/or has submitted and gone through the pyOpenSci package review process
 * and/or has experience reviewing for an organization such as JOSS or rOpenSci.